As an advocate for the power of nature in mental health promotion, I have been wondering lately what herbs have to offer us in treatment?

 Herbs can be an attractive alternative for people with mild to moderate mental health issues who are hesitant about starting pharmaceutical medications or want a more natural approach to their health.
 Our history of using plants as medicine in Australia dates back thousands of years and many First Nations people still use traditional bush medicines in the treatment of various illnesses including mental disorders.
 Indigenous peoples worldwide have a holistic view of health that promotes re-balancing both our physical and spiritual selves to treat illness.
 The answers are found in nature.
 After colonisation, the adoption of herbal medicines came from folk lore remedies passed down from European ancestors.
 With the rapid growth of industrialisation, there has been a corresponding growth in pharmaceuticals to meet the rising demand for treating mental illness and somewhere along the way, we lost touch with our traditional plant knowledge.

-This blog will be a first in a series introducing herbs that have been used in traditional or folk medicine to treat various ailments including mental health issues.
+This blog is the first in a series introducing herbs that have been used in traditional, Eastern or folk medicine to treat various ailments including mental health issues.
 Some of these have since been studied in the science lab to try and understand their effects, and some haven’t.
 The willingness of doctors to include them in your treatment plan will therefore be limited, unless they have been thoroughly tested and are recommended in the global clinical guidelines.
 At the very least, your doctor should be able to guide you on whether a particular herb will react with any medication you might already be taking.
 And if you are not taking pharmaceuticals then there is probably nothing to lose.

 St Johns Wort (hypericum perforatum)